-1. It can be used by individuals (rather than just stores and manufacturers) to hold an unlimited amount of data, photos, and videos;
+- It can be used by people like you and me (rather than just stores and manufacturers) to hold an unlimited amount of data, photos, and videos;

-2. It can be regularly updated to reflect timely, new info; and
+- It can be regularly updated to reflect timely and new info; and

-3. It’s a quick way to get your contact info (or any other information that you want to share) into someone else’s cell phone.
+- It is a quick way to get your contact info (or any other information that you want to share) into someone else’s smartphone or device.

 It’s amazing how many unique ways that QR codes are being used these days!

-First, before we get to all the fun ways that you can use custom QR codes, let’s look at some great examples.
+First, before we get to all the fun uses for QR codes in everyday life, let’s look at some great examples.